iVis-at-Bilkent/chise.js/README.md

 `chise.endSpinner(classname)`
 Ends any spinner having a css class with the given name.
 Requires 'fontawesome.css'.

-`chise.addNode(x, y , nodeclass)`
-Adds a new node with the given class and at the given coordinates.
+`chise.addNode(x, y , nodeclass, id, parent, visibility)` Adds a new node with the given class and at the given coordinates.
+Optionally you can set the id, parent and visibility of the node.
 Considers undoable option.

-`chise.addEdge(source, target , edgeclass)`
+`chise.addEdge(source, target , edgeclass, id, visibility)`
 Adds a new edge with the given class and having the given source and target ids.
+Optionally you can set the id and visibility of the node.
 Considers undoable option.

 `chise.cloneElements(eles)`
 Clone given elements.
 Considers undoable option.
 Requires cytoscape-clipboard extension.